Dean Gallagher of Fresh Folio Design talks about the importance of tech in his business.

 Q: What technology do you use to get ahead of your competition?

-A: In talking about technology, Dean points out that in the past his firm would have to update its computers every few years to keep up with running its design programs.
+A: In talking about technology, Gallagher said that in the past his firm would have to update its computers every few years to keep up with running its design programs.
 Today, however, processing speed has caught up, so improvements in design software don't require a new machine to keep up.

 But that makes it hard to use technology as a differentiator.
 "From a technology standpoint, there really isn't much that a small graphic design company can do to get ahead."
 That doesn't mean that technology can't enable better customer communication and service, however.
 For instance, technology has made it easier to share work with clients.
 In the early days, file sharing required proximity to the client or delivery via UPS or USPS.
 But that has changed to Dropbox and FTP.
 "Fortunately, as connectivity speeds have increased, almost all of our file delivery became digital."